PGMDev/Community/README.md

 # Community
-A plugin for managing a minecraft community
+A PGM companion plugin for effortless community management

-⚠️ **Project is in active development and *not* recommended for production environments (unless you know what you're doing)** ⚠️

-## Overview
-The goal of this project is to provide a comprehensive yet simple way to manage players and provide useful features that just about every server could use.
-Community was designed to work with [PGM](https://github.com/PGMDev/PGM) in mind and is meant to be an official companion plugin.
-Though it will also operate perfectly fine on its own.
-This plugin will always be evolving and providing new features on a regular basis.

-## Features
-A number of useful features have been implemented:
+# Introduction
+Community offers an all-in-one solution for managing Minecraft PGM server communities.
+It is designed specifically to work with PGM, but can also be used independently.
+This project aims to provide a comprehensive yet user-friendly platform for server administrators to manage players, track accounts, and offer a wide range of useful features.
+The plugin will continuously evolve, with new features being added regularly.

+# Key Features:
-- Moderation
+- Robust Moderation Tools
-- Player Reports
-- Account tracking
+- Account Tracking
+- Teleportation
+- User Assistance/Reporting System
-- Friend System
+- User-friendly Friendship System
-- Teleports
+- Nickname System
-- Nicknames
+- Map Party System
-- Cross-server functionality
-- Mutations (PGM exclusive)
+- Match Mutations
-- Vanish (PGM exclusive)

-View our extensive feature guide and installation instructions [(Coming Soon)](#)
+- Cross-Server Chat & Report Functionality
+- Utility Commands

 ## Governance
 This project is maintained by [applenick](https://github.com/applenick), with assistance from [Electroid](https://github.com/Electroid) and other PGMDev developers.